 When an organization applies for a grant with the Foundation, we are obligated to determine if the organization applying was created for charitable purposes only and that it is a true nonprofit (or deemed equivalent via an Equivalency Determination) and thus, potentially U.S. tax exempt.

-Prior to making a grant award and issuing payment to an organization, we will do an Office of Foreign Assets Control (OFAC) check to ensure applicants are compliant with U.S. Treasury protocols.
+Prior to making a grant award and issuing payment to an organization, we will conduct a compliance check to ensure applicants are compliant with U.S. Treasury Office of Foreign Assets Control (OFAC) sanctions regulations.
 We are required to do so by law.
-We may check information like the names of key staff and board members, the organization’s legal name and common name, prominent volunteers, and any fiscal sponsors (if applicable).
+We may ask for information like the names of key staff and board members, the organization’s legal name and common name, prominent volunteers, and any fiscal sponsors (if applicable).

 Fiscal Sponsorship